RSA967/Los-Grises-WRO-2026/README.md

 Role: Programmer

-My robotics story is that I started programming and building robots when I was very little.
-I always wanted to build more and I never got tired of it.
-I can tell you that I started when I was 9 years old, and I had the opportunity to compete in the WRO Future Engineers competition, and I didn't want to miss it.
+My journey in robotics began when I was very young; I started programming and building robots, and I always wanted to build more—I never got tired of it.
+I can tell you that I started when I was 9 years old, and when the opportunity arose to compete in the “Future Engineers” robotics competition, I didn’t want to miss out on it.

 Name: Carlos Samuel Cortes Esteban